alo996/ImProg-F/README.md

 ## Notes

-- Int in Haskell is limited to the range of -2^29 to 2^29 - 1, and therefore, so is our project
+- Int in Haskell is limited to the range of -2^29 to 2^29 - 1, and therefore, so are the values in our project
 - the result of a division is always an Integer
 - multiple operators without a bracket are not allowed (--, ++++,...)
 - no higher-order functions allowed